Sponsored by Kumamoto Prefecture Tourism Federation

 A classic set of tapas at the izakaya

 As the atmosphere became more and more animated at the restaurant, I decided to end my day in Kumamoto by trying some beer from the region.
 Indeed, the city saw the boom over the years at different bars, each offering craft beers.
 Head to Voyager, a small bar located on the other side of the Shirakawa River, only 10 minutes walk from the city center.
 The atmosphere is very peaceful, but not surprising, for a Tuesday night.

 Kumamoto’s Voyager Bar

-Following the advice of the server, I ordered the Kumamoto’s craft beer for ¥ 900.
+Following the advice of the server, I ordered Kumamoto’s craft beer for ¥ 900.
 I always enjoy drinking a nice cold beer in a bar when the atmosphere is nice.
 Available on the counter, I found the map of craft beers in the city, which had a total of 7 different bars, including Voyager.
-(Unfortunately, there is no web version of this map, you have to go to town to get it on site).
+(Unfortunately, there is no web version of this map, you have to go to town to get it on-site).

 Whether you are a shopaholic, a good foodie, or just want to discover a different side of Japan, Kumamoto will surprise you!
 Kumamoto is one of the hosting cities for the Rugby World Cup 2019, a good number of culinary and cultural specialties will be put forward to make you enjoy it to the fullest.